Zhangjiakou Hebei, China Travel Guide

 Zhangjiakou serves as an excellent starting point for longer regional travel, combining with other northern Chinese destinations for a comprehensive itinerary.

-A logical extension, this creates a 'city and mountains' experience.
-Spend 2-3 days exploring Beijing's imperial palaces and modern attractions after enjoying Zhangjiakou.
+A logical extension, this makes a 'city and mountains' experience.
+Spend 2-3 days of exploring Beijing's imperial palaces and contemporary attractions after enjoying Zhangjiakou.

 Datong offers a deep dive into China's early Buddhist art.